codio/knowledge/source/instructors/authoring/guides/page_editing.rst

   .. image:: /img/guides/guidecollapse.png
      :alt: OpenGuides

-- **Hide Section List** hides the sections list in your content for the students.
+- **Hide Section Toggle** hides the sections list in your content for the students.
 - **Hide Back to Dashboard button** hides this button that would otherwise show on the last page of the guides.
 - **Protect Layout** prevents students from closing files in tabs.